Skip to content

 Development Mode:

-devMode: true // Shows i18n keys instead of translations for development
+devMode: true; // Shows i18n keys instead of translations for development

 Integration Examples